edadma/backslash/docs-src/src/regular-commands/rem.md

 ### Output

-Returns the greater of the two arguments.
+Returns the remainder as a numerical result.

 ### Example

-    \max 3 4
+    \rem 8 3

 output

-    4
+    2

 ### Exceptions